Ascend/samples/CONTRIBUTING_EN.md

     - Set the environment variables required for running the application.
     - Run the application.

-    The post-inference validation method can be provided in the script.
-The validation phase shall consider the following validation results:
+    Verify the result of the inference (provide different methods of verifying the inference result according to different projects, the verification method can be written in the script):
     - If an error occurs in the inference phase, **inferenceError** is returned.
     - If an error occurs in the validation phase, **verifyResError** is returned.
     - If both phases are successful, a success message is returned.